JereKuusela/valheim-upgrade_world/README.md

 - `time_set [seconds]`: Sets the world time and updates object timestamps.
 - `time_set_day [days]`: Sets the world time and updates object timestamps.
 - `upgrade [operation] [...args]`: Short-hand for using common operations (mainly to add new content).
+- `uw_check`: Prints currently queued operations (can be useful for debugging or just to check what is going to happen when you use `start`).
 - `vegetation_add [id1,id2,...] [...args]`: Adds vegetation to generated areas.
 If ids are not given, adds every vegetation.
 - `vegetation_remove [id1,id2,...] [...args]`: Removes vegetation from generated areas.
 If ids are not given, removes every vegetation.
 - `vegetation_reset [id1,id2,...] [...args]`: Removes and adds vegetation to generated areas.
 If ids are not given, resets every vegetation.